AdrianSofariu/twitch-chat-overlay/README.md

 # Twitch Chat Overlay (Electron)

 A simple, customizable Twitch chat overlay built with Electron, React, and TMI.js.
 This application runs as a lightweight, always-on-top, borderless window, designed to display live chat from any Twitch channel.

-UPCOMING: 7TV support, interaction using Twitch HELIX api
+The app supports 7TV channel emotes and allows interaction with the chat by sending messages directly from the overlay using Twitch HELIX api and oauth.

 ## Features